2020–2026 H5N1 outbreak: United States

 In early June, a flock of 4.2 million egg-laying chickens and a flock of 103,000 turkeys were infected in Iowa.
 It was also that reported that HPAI H5N1 had spread to dairy herds in Iowa, as well as Minnesota, Wyoming and Oklahoma, increasing the number of states with infected dairy herds to thirteen.
 As of 6 June, infected dairy cows in five states, South Dakota, Michigan, Texas, Ohio, and Colorado, had died from the H5N1 avian flu, with an estimated mortality rate of up to 10%.
 Beginning in late June, the USDA launched voluntary pilot programs to test bulk milk tanks on dairy farms in four states: Kansas, Nebraska, New Mexico, and Texas.
-Farmers who volunteer for the program were allowed to move their herds across state lines without additional testing if their bulk milk tanks were found negative for H5N1 for three consecutive weeks.
+Farmers who volunteered for the program were allowed to move their herds across state lines without additional testing if their bulk milk tanks were found negative for H5N1 for three consecutive weeks.

 By the end of July, it had become apparent that Weld County, Colorado had become the centre of the unprecedented multi-species outbreak of H5N1 in the United States.
 Outbreaks in multiple large poultry facilities and intensive dairy farms led to ten human farm-worker cases being reported in and around the county.
-Research conducted in this region showed H5N1 as having the ability to replicate copiously in bovine mammary glands leading to multi-directional intra- and inter-species transmission between cows, humans, cats, birds and a raccoon.
+Research conducted in this region showed H5N1 as having the ability to replicate copiously in bovine mammary glands, leading to multi-directional intra- and inter-species transmission between cows, humans, cats, birds and a raccoon.
 It was also shown that asymptomatic cows could spread the disease.
 In response, the Colorado authorities brought in mandatory milk tank testing (excluding raw milk producers) and an on-line data tracker for human cases in the state.
 On 31 July, a study found 2 farmworkers who had not been tested for bird flu had antibodies against it.

 On 9 August, the Colorado Department of Public Health reported bird flu in domestic cats, including indoor-only cats.
 In late August, H5N1 had spread to dairy cow herds in California.
 On 22 August, the first person in the U.S. who didn't work with poultry or dairy cows was hospitalized with the H5 influenza virus.
 This person is also the 15th human case of H5 reported in the U.S. since 2022.